recipe-runner/recipe-runner.github.io/source/docs/variables.md

 ## Accessing variable data {#accessing-variable-data}

-Once you've defined variables, you can use them in tasks as argument of methods as well as part of `loop` and `when` expressions.
+Once you've defined variables, you can use them in actions as argument of methods as well as part of `loop` and `when` expressions.
 Also variables are available for steps and they could be used as part of `loop` and `when` expressions.